GhostWording/PublicDocumentation/API/Sections/relationtypes.md

     GET http://api.cvd.io/{appName}/relationtypes

-Where [appName] is the name of your application you use to use.
+Where [appName] is the name of your application.

 You'll get an Array of RelationTypes with the following properties